-Visit the Emirates Palace, one of the most expensive and luxurious hotels in the world and one of the main tourist attractions.
-Many tourists find their way to that luxury hotel, and the buildings around are illuminated, and it is fun just watching people.
+The Emirates Palace is one of the most expensive and luxurious hotels in the world and one of the main tourist attractions.
+Many visitors find their way to this hotel – so it can be “busy” in front of the hotel.
+At night, the buildings around are illuminated which makes the area even prettier.

 I had lunch at one of the restaurants and thus was able to do a bit of sightseeing, but you can visit even without dining there.
 The guards might ask you what you’re doing there, so be prepared for an answer.
 However, they were quite nice and if you say, you want to have a coffee, it might be fine.

 After lunch, I headed to the backyard, which was lovely, too.
-It is a nice way to splurge yourself in luxury even if you do not stay overnight at the Emirates Palace.
+It is a nice way to splurge even if you do not stay overnight at the Emirates Palace.

-Whether you use this as an itinerary for Abu Dhabi or just an inspiration, the above-mentioned activities can be done in one day.
+Whether you use this as an itinerary for Abu Dhabi or just an inspiration, you can do the above-mentioned activities in one day.

 Shop Souvenirs or Traditional Clothes

-Go (window) shopping.
-Of course, Abu Dhabi has some big shopping modern centers like Marina Mall, though they are not as numerous and bis as in Dubai shopping is one of the most popular things tourists and travelers do.
+Of course, Abu Dhabi has some big modern shopping centers like Marina Mall.
+The malls here are not as numerous and big as in Dubai, but (window) shopping is one of the most popular things tourists and travelers do.